-Please accept this letter as a referral of a suspected violation by Development Corporation for Israel/Israel Bonds, which is a New York registered broker-dealer that serves as underwriter of debt securities (bonds) issued by the State of Israel.
-Israel Bonds is not registered as a foreign agent, despite its work on behalf of, and promoting the political interests of, the State of Israel to the American public.
+Please accept this letter as a second referral (following our previous letter from June 2023) of a suspected violation by Development Corporation for Israel/Israel Bonds, which is a New York registered broker-dealer that serves as underwriter of debt securities (bonds) issued by the State of Israel.
+Israel Bonds is not registered as a foreign agent, despite its work on behalf of and promoting the political interests of the State of Israel to the American public.
 Democracy for the Arab World Now (DAWN) documented this information as part of its work to identify and investigate the activities of agents working on behalf of foreign governments and companies that violate human rights.